Dưa Chua Recipe

 • When serving, use clean utensils to take the mustard greens out of the jar.
 Avoid stirring, as doing so will cause white forms to foam, which reduces the treat’s shelf life.

-• Some people like to add galangal, which has a sharp, piney, and citrusy taste, to Dua Chua.
+• Some people like to add galangal, which adds a sharp, piney, and citrusy taste, to pickles.
 If you enjoy this flavor profile, feel free to throw in some!

 Nutrition